 1. Qualifications, Knowledge & Experience Alone Are Not Enough!

 This very much goes against what we have been taught growing up.
 Many people talk about the importance of a CV to find a job, but the reality is that organisations employ people – not pieces of paper!
 The main reasons for my struggles were my lack of clarity on what I wanted to do and a lack of self-belief to present myself in a way that employers could feel comfortable in employing me.
 Many people overlook these ‘personal skills’ when preparing to get a job because we typically aren’t taught just how important they are beyond the odd comments you hear about needing to have a ‘well-rounded CV’!
 I also learnt that when I started to build a support network that things started to change – involving others in my job-hunt proved to be a catalytic turning point.

 2. Bold Decisions Require a High Level of Commitment, Research and Planning…

 Making the decision to invest everything into the move to London wasn’t made on a whim – there was a decent amount of reflective work where I wanted to take control of my life, creating a vision for what I wanted, developing a strategy to really get myself out there in a differentiated way whilst also building my confidence to follow through.
 This was especially important given the amount of setbacks I had encountered.
 Consistent disappointment was the price I had paid for not being clear on what I wanted and for not investing in my ability to build the right relationships.
-What I did was invest time, money and effort in discovering what it was I wanted to do rather than expecting opportunities to just fall on my lap.
+What I did was invest time, money and effort into discovering what it was I wanted to do rather than expecting opportunities to just fall on my lap.
 I had a deluded sense of entitlement that was sabotaging my efforts to make any meaningful progress and stepping out of my dependent attitude was key to making a positive stride forward.
 Challenging this story I was telling myself was key to the start of making this breakthrough!